Reform Zionism: History

-Historically, Zionism was a secular ideology that was opposed by Orthodox and Conservative and Reform.
-While Orthodox and Conservative groups opposed Zionism for being more nationalist than religious, Reform Judaism opposed a return to Zion for theological reasons.
+Historically, Zionism was a secular ideology that was opposed by Orthodox, Conservative and Reform Jews.
+While Orthodox and Conservative groups opposed Zionism for being nationalist rather than religious, Reform Judaism opposed a return to Zion for theological reasons.
 Reform theology conceived of Judaism as the universal religion of the prophets.
 In 1845, Samuel Hirsch, David Einhorn and Samuel Holdheim passed a resolution at the Frankfurt Conference that removed references to Palestine and a "Jewish State" from prayers on the grounds that nationalism and statehood were not compatible with Reform theology.
 Similar resolutions in 1869, 1885 and 1897 rejected the idea of "restoration of the Jewish State".
 As early as 1890 the Central Conference of American Rabbis had publicly opposed Zionist ideology.

-In the early 20th century many Jewish leaders accepted the ideal of Americanization, which was an undivided political, economic and cultural affiliation with America.
+In the early 20th century, many Jewish leaders accepted the ideal of Americanization, which was an undivided political, economic and cultural affiliation with America.
 Underlying the anti-Zionist views of many American Reform rabbis was their acceptance of Americanization.
 Zionism was, to them, an ideology of foreign origins that was associated with newly arrived Jewish immigrants from Eastern Europe.
-Wise said the Zionist movement in America was sponsored by refugees who had been persecuted in Europe.
+Isaac M. Wise said the Zionist movement in America was sponsored by refugees who had been persecuted in Europe.
 These views were echoed in Jewish newspapers like The American Israelite.

 The Pittsburgh Platform of 1885 rejected Jewish nationalism: "We consider ourselves no longer a nation but a religious community, and therefore expect neither a return to Palestine,...nor the restoration of any laws concerning a Jewish state".
 This position did not change until the Columbus Platform of 1937 which affirmed the "obligation of all Jewry" to build a "Jewish homeland" in Palestine and to make it "not only a haven of refuge for the oppressed but also a center of Jewish culture and spiritual life".
 In the San Francisco Centenary Perspective of 1976 the State of Israel is described as the land to which Reform Jews have "innumerable religious and ethnic ties".

 However, with the establishment of the State of Israel, many Progressive/Reform Jews saw a need for a Jewish national home in the Biblical Land of Israel.
 In 1978, the Association of Reform Zionists of America began working to conceptualize a Zionism that took the universalistic ideals of Reform Judaism, as well as the particular needs of all Jewish people, into account.
 In 1997, the association solidified thinking regarding the acceptability of Zionism within the Reform Movement through the acceptance of the Miami Platform of the Central Conference of American Rabbis.